hyperledger/besu/docs/Configuring-Pantheon/Node-Keys.md

 The enode is displayed when starting a Pantheon node and can be obtained using the [`net_enode`](../Reference/Pantheon-API-Methods.md#net_enode)
 JSON-RPC API method.

+If [UPnP](Networking/Using-UPnP.md) is enabled, the enode advertised to other nodes during discovery is the external IP address and port.

 ## Specifying a Custom Node Private Key File

 Use the [`--node-private-key-file`](../Reference/Pantheon-CLI-Syntax.md#node-private-key-file) option to specify a custom `key` file in any location.